Grounding Technique for Trauma, Stress, and Anxiety

 Rewiring the Stress Response

 Trauma can heighten the brain's sensitivity to danger, keeping it in a prolonged state of alertness.
 Visualization offers a method to retrain the brain to focus on safety and calmness instead of perceived threats.
 Consistent practice can diminish the frequency and intensity of trauma-related symptoms, helping individuals regain control over their emotions and bodily reactions.
+Techniques like visualization are also often used to reduce symptoms of stress and anxiety as well.

 Strengthening Neural Pathways